 What is SARS?

-- Keep up to date with travel advisories from an up to date source – these should be checked prior to travel.
+- Keep up to date with travel advisories from an up to date source – you should check these prior to travel

 - Avoid crowded places such as sports events and conferences as well as travel on public transport

 - Before travelling overseas to certain countries during the “flu” season it is advisable to discuss flu vaccination with your health advisor.

 Note: This information is designed to complement and not replace the relationship that exists with your existing family doctor or travel health professional.
 Please discuss your travel health requirements with your regular family doctor or practice nurse.